What type of writing do you edit?

 - Comments throughout the document explaining changes and suggesting alternatives

-- A free one-hour follow-up consultation by email or phone
+- A free follow-up consultation by email or phone

-What do I receive from a developmental edit of my novel?
+What do I receive from a developmental edit of my fiction manuscript?

 - A detailed editorial letter outlining the strengths and weaknesses of your manuscript along with suggestions on how to improve the weak areas